Near-realtime Earth Observation Via Starlink LEO Satellite Constellation

 \section{STARLINK AIDED EARTH OBSERVATION DATA TRANSFER}

-Based on the above preliminary analysis, we propose a Starlink-aided earth observation data transfer system as illustrated in Figure~\ref{fig:ssu}, where EO satellites are considered Starlink space users, dynamically assigned to Starlink satellites and send data to PoPs via associated ground stations.

-\textbf{Overview.} Figure~\ref{fig:SystemOverview} depicts the system architecture of SSU.
-First, to find the route destination, PoP profiling module (Sec.
-4.1) uses trained machine learning models to predict the performance of PoPs at different locations under different weather conditions.
-ISL estimation module is used as a baseline for ISL-induced loss rates and delays across varying ISL distances.
-Second, to select appropriate Starlink satellites for establishing wireless links, the Orbit Relation Analysis module (Sec.
-4.2) estimates the link quality by quantifying the influence of the distance and relative velocity between Starlink and EO satellites.
-Third, the EO-Starlink link estimation module (Sec.
-5.2) estimates link quality between space users and selected Starlink satellites.
-Finally, aggregating results from these modules, the system scheduler (Sec.
-4.3) performs systematic connection and handover planning to optimize the overall throughput of the entire system.
-Once the connection planning is created, this schedule is transmitted to the corresponding Starlink satellites via the Starlink satellite network.
-During their orbit, the observation satellites adhere to this schedule, transfer data to the planned PoP available relative to their current location.
+Based on preliminary analysis, we propose a Starlink-aided Earth observation data transfer system (Figure~\ref{fig:ssu}), where EO satellites act as Starlink space users, dynamically assigned to Starlink satellites to relay data to PoPs via ground stations.
+The SSU system architecture (Figure~\ref{fig:SystemOverview}) includes several key modules: the PoP profiling module (Sec.
+4.1) uses machine learning to predict PoP performance across locations and weather conditions; the ISL estimation module provides baseline metrics for inter-satellite link loss and delay; the Orbit Relation Analysis module (Sec.
+4.2) evaluates link quality based on distance and relative velocity between EO and Starlink satellites; and the EO-Starlink link estimation module (Sec.
+5.2) assesses link quality between EO satellites and selected Starlink nodes.
+These modules feed into the system scheduler (Sec.
+4.3), which plans connections and handovers to optimize throughput.
+The resulting schedule is transmitted through the Starlink network to the relevant satellites, and EO satellites follow this schedule during orbit to transmit data to the designated PoPs based on their location.